zyga/versiontools/doc/vcs-integration.rst

 +++

 To work with Git repositories you will need `GitPython
 <http://pypi.python.org/pypi/GitPython>`_.
-A version supplied with Ubuntu Natty
+Version 0.1.6 is sufficient to run
-is not recent enough so I would suggest using a more recent version directly form the python package index.
+the code.

 Mercurial
 +++++++++